Hardware register: Atomic bit operations

 In the above circuits, any arbitrary combination of bits can be atomically modified.
 For example, in the case of a 16-bit register, to atomically set bits 8 and 10, external circuitry would assert LD='1', MODE='1' and D[15:0]=0x0500.

-The MODE inputs may be driven by low order bits of an address bus, thus mapping each of the register's four operations to a unique address.
-Alternatively, MODE may driven by otherwise unused data bus bits, which allows the register to be mapped to a single address.
+The MODE inputs may be driven by low-order bits of an address bus, thus mapping each of the register's four operations to a unique address.
+Alternatively, MODE may be driven by otherwise unused data bus bits, which allows the register to be mapped to a single address.